← All articles

 Stop reading reviews.
 Answer these three questions instead:

 1. Do I need cross-platform scheduling included in my base plan?
 If yes → ClipSpeedAI ($15) is your cheapest complete path.
-If no (you will use Later / Buffer / Hootsuite separately) → price-match on clip features alone and consider Opus.
+If no (you'll run a separate standalone scheduler) → price-match on clip features alone and consider a full-workflow clipper.

 2. Do my guests appear on video, or is this audio-only?
-If audio-only → Castmagic is purpose-built for you.
-If video → ClipSpeedAI, Opus, or Descript.
+If audio-only → an audio-first repurposer is purpose-built for you.
+If video → ClipSpeedAI, a full-workflow clipper, or a transcript-first editor.

 3. Will I manually edit clips at word-level after AI generation?
-If yes → Descript's transcript editor is unmatched.
-If no (you will trust the AI output and lightly tweak hooks) → ClipSpeedAI or Opus.
+If yes → a transcript-first editor is unmatched for that.
+If no (you will trust the AI output and lightly tweak hooks) → ClipSpeedAI or a full-workflow clipper.

 After those three questions, the tool choice is usually obvious.